 Hash House a Go Go at LINQ: Breakfast items are served all day long at Hash House as part of their brunch menu which is offered until mid-afternoon during the week, and until 10 pm on Friday and Saturday.

-Personally, I really enjoy their farmhouse egg scramblers (pictured below).
+I (really) enjoy their farmhouse egg scramblers (pictured below).

 Cafe Hollywood at Planet Hollywood: Boasting that they serve “Eggs all day” Cafe Hollywood serves breakfast items morning, afternoon, and even late night.
 Items that can be had in the evening include eggs any style, steak & eggs, and a selection of scrambles.